dkundel/gsoc-proposal/README.md

 ### Why are you interested in CodeCombat?
 I did not have any programming experience whatsoever when I started my studies.
 JavaScript was not taught in class so I started learning it through educational pages such as Codecademy.
 Since then I was always interested in teaching other people (mainly without CS background) how to code and that JavaScript is easy to learn.

+I think CodeCombat approaches the problem of teaching non-programmers programming in a nicer way than projects such as Codecademy thanks to the game aspect.
+It makes the learning less of actual learning and more having fun and not realizing you are learning something super useful.

+Additionally I like how CodeCombat offers a very welcoming environment to new contributors even if they don't have any experience with open-source projects.
+CodeCombat is still in such an early state and has in my opinion so much potential.
+I would love to push it forward to become more and more popular, either through Google Summer of Code contributions or just through contributions in my leisure time.

 ### What have you already contributed to CodeCombat?
 - I changed the line highlighting in Tome